Manvi-16/DA5401_Assignment7_ED22B054/README.md

 - Macro-averaging (vs. weighted) ensures minority classes are not overshadowed, critical for satellite data with rare cover types.
 - PRC is stricter than ROC when true positives are rare; strong PRC indicates real reliability.

-**Extra:** Curve plots are in the notebook, visually confirming tabular trends.

 ***